SalomePlatform/shaper/src/FeaturesPlugin/doc/translationFeature.rst

 Translation
 ===========

-The feature **Translation** makes translation of a selected shape.
+**Translation** feature translates a selected shape.

-To create Translation in the active part:
+To create a Translation in the active part:

 #. select in the Main Menu *Part - > Translation* item  or
 #. click **Translation** button in the toolbar